-Any natural person who exercises a professional activity in Belgium for which they are not bound by a contract of employment or a status is considered as a "self-employed person".
-There is no subordinate relationship.
+Any natural person who exercises a professional activity in Belgium without being bound by an employment contract or status is considered as a "self-employed person".
+This means that there is no subordinate relationship.

 As a self-employed person, you benefit from your own social status and a specific social security regime.
-As such, you must join a social insurance fund for self-employed persons of your choice and pay quarterly social security contributions.
+As such, you are required to join a social insurance fund for self-employed persons of your choice and pay quarterly social security contributions.

-As a self-employed person, you must join the social insurance fund for self-employed persons of your choosing.
+As a self-employed person, you are required to join the social insurance fund for self-employed persons of your choosing.
 This obligation also applies to people who are self-employed as their side activity.

-You must join before the beginning of the actual start of your self-employed activity.
+You must complete your affiliation before actual start of your self-employed activity.

-If you do not meet the deadline, the National Institute for the Social Security of the Self-employed (NISSE) will ask you to regularise your situation.
-If you overlook this formality, you will automatically be affiliated to the National Auxiliary Fund for the Self-Employed.
+Failure to meet the deadline will prompt the National Institute for the Social Security of the Self-employed (NISSE) to ask you to regularise your situation.
+Neglecting this procedural requirement will result in automatic affiliation withthe National Auxiliary Fund for the Self-Employed.

 If you set up a company, you must also register it with a social insurance fund for the self-employed (even though you are already registered with it for your own account) within three months of setting up the company.
-An annual contribution will have to be paid to the social status for self-employed persons.
+You will then be required to pay an annual contribution to the social status for self-employed persons.

 As a self-employed person, you have to pay social security contributions to your social insurance fund.
-Under certain conditions, certain taxpayers are not required to pay social security contributions (people self-employed as a side activity, pensioners, students, etc.).
+However, there are specific circumstances under which certain taxpayers are not required to pay social security contributions (people self-employed as a side activity, pensioners, students, etc.).

 Social security contributions are calculated in two phases:

 As a starter, you do not have a base year.
-Your provisional contributions are, then, calculated on the basis of an income that you provide yourself or on the basis of a statutory minimum.
+Your provisional contributions are therefore calculated on the basis of an income that you provide yourself or on the basis of a statutory minimum.

-It is possible that the amount of your professional income three years ago does not correspond to your current professional income.
-Based on your contribution payment request, you must, therefore, make an estimate of your current self-employed income and compare it with income from three years ago.
+It is possible that the amount of your professional income three years ago does not align with your current earnings.
+Based on your contribution payment request, you should estimate your current self-employed income and compare it with your income from three years ago.

-Depending on the result, there are three possibilities:
+Depending on the result, there are three possible scenarios:

-- your income remained more or less stable or you have difficulty estimating its evolution: you pay the contribution as indicated on the contribution payment request;
+• If your income remained more or less stable or you have difficulty estimating its evolution, you should pay the contribution as indicated on the contribution payment request;

-- you estimate that your current income is higher than three years ago: you pay more contributions;
+• If you believe that your current income is higher than that of three years ago, you will need to you pay more contributions;

-- you find that your current income is lower than it was three years ago.
-Moreover, the income will most likely be below legally established thresholds.
-You may, then, be able to get a reduction (at the relevant threshold) in your provisional social security contributions.
-You must, however, demonstrate with supporting documents to your social insurance fund that your income fell or will fall during the contribution year concerned, as it must give its approval.
+• If you find that your current income is lower than it was three years ago, you may then be able to get a reduction on the basis of the income you have estimated for the year in question..
+You must, however, provide supporting documents to your social insurance fund that your income fell or will fall during the contribution year concerned, as it must give its approval.

 Please note!
-If, at the time of the final statement of contributions, your income is higher than the applicable threshold, the contributions still due will be increased.
+If, at the time of the final statement of contributions, your income is higher than the applicable threshold, the contributions still due will be increased accordingly.

 As soon as the social insurance fund is aware of the final annual income, it sends a final statement with the final amount of contributions.
 If you paid less, you will be charged extra.
 If you overpaid contributions, you will be refunded.